cshunor02/sponge-attack/Adversarial-input/Adversarial-inputs.md

     As a person with a disability, it's essential to be aware of the challenges they may face and take steps to support themselves.
 Here are some tips on how to help someone with a disability.

+mistral:latest

+    It seems like there might be a typo or mistake in your message.
+If you meant to ask something, please provide more context so I can better assist you.
+If not, let me know if there's anything else I can help with!

 #### Outlying output

 mistral:7b